tengxiaonong-hue/fake-image-detection-vlm/README.md

 ## Experimental Hardware

-Experiments were conducted on the UTS Cetus High Performance Computing cluster.
+Experiments were conducted on the UTS HPC(Cetus High Performance Computing cluster).

 GPU: